Ocean Beach Park

 The High Line generated $100M in property tax revenue in its first year and continues to generate $65M in tax revenue annually.
 The Atlanta Beltline generated $325M in property tax revenue in its first 12 years.
 The Rose Kennedy Greenway generates $10M annually for the City of Boston and Tom McCall Waterfront Park in Portland generates $56M in tax revenue annually.

-How much ecomomic activity has the park generated for the surrounding region?
+How much economic activity has the park generated for the surrounding region?

 The Indianapolis Cultural Trail induced $864M in regional economic activity in its first 10 years.
 Hudson River Park produced $1.121 billion in indirect economic benefits for New York City between 2000 and 2015.
 The Atlanta Beltline induced $9 billion in regional economic development projects designed to support local businesses and help people find jobs.